vulsio/gost/README.md

-# go-security-tracker
+# gost
-The security tracker
+gost(go-security-tracker)
+The pronunciation of `gost` is the same as the English word "ghost".